mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 ## Splitting Vertices

 Before getting into the process of developing questions and splitting vertices/partitions, let's first define what it means for a question/split to be "good".
 This requires us to define a *loss* function to determine how well the new partitions match the actual partitioning.
 Again, let us stay with the classification problem at the moment.
 If we label points in the partition represented by a vertex using majority vote, what is the loss (or sometimes called, the impurity)?
-We want a loss function that is minimized (that is, equal to zero) when all points belonging to the partition are of the same class and maximized when there is an equal amount of all classes in the partition (that is equaly probability for each class for a randomly selected poin).
+We want a loss function that is minimized (that is, equal to zero) when all points belonging to the partition are of the same class and maximized when there is an equal amount of all classes in the partition (that is equally probability for each class for a randomly selected point).
 The former case being pure and the latter being maximally impure.
 What are some possible loss functions?

 One possible loss function is the classic entropy.
 This is the most popular loss function for classification problems using models such as logistic regression or neural networks.
 Entropy (called cross entropy for binary classification) is defined as follows: